 The Fourth Amendment to the United States Constitution shields Americans’ privacy.
-Other lawyers will tell you that the Fourth Amendment prohibits unreasonable searches and seizures, and requires any warrant to be judicially sanctioned and supported by probable cause.
+The Fourth Amendment prohibits unreasonable searches and seizures, and requires any warrant to be judicially sanctioned and supported by probable cause.
 This means that if the police wish to search you or your property, they need to get permission from a judge, after providing that judge with evidence showing that criminal activity has probably occurred.

 The judge doesn’t automatically issue warrants when the police for them.